• 1 Bedrooms

 • Guest house

-Welcome to your new home away from home in this beautiful, historic guesthouse featuring a king bedroom and bath upstairs, as well as a kitchen and living room downstairs.
+Welcome to your new home away from home in this handsome, historic guesthouse featuring a king bedroom and bath upstairs, as well as a kitchen and living room downstairs.
 Savor a private courtyard and garden with plenty of seating and dining space.

 About the Area